Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Januari 2025 15.31.09 UTC
+- WIB: Senin, 6 Januari 2025 16.26.24 UTC
-- WITA: Senin, 6 Januari 2025 16.31.09 UTC
+- WITA: Senin, 6 Januari 2025 17.26.24 UTC
-- WIT: Senin, 6 Januari 2025 17.31.09 UTC
+- WIT: Senin, 6 Januari 2025 18.26.24 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: motivational
+Kategori: success